pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 ### Key take-aways

-- Static libraries are only useful at compile-time; cause duplication of symbols, but are much less susceptible to the intricacies of ABI.
+- Static libraries are only useful at compile-time; they cause duplication of symbols, but are much less susceptible to the intricacies of ABIs.
 - Shared libraries need to be available both at compilation as well as at runtime, solve the symbol duplication, but are extremely susceptible to ABI breaks.
 - Due to the global symbol namespace, there can only be one version / build of a shared library per environment (unless explicitly different symbol namespaces are used).

 ## Foreign-Function Interface (FFI)